 The Home Guard on the World War Two home front

-What the Home Guard was
+Formation of the Home Guard

 During the World War Two every able-bodied adult was under pressure to do something to help the war effort and almost all of them were only too keen to do so.

 In particular, in response to an urgent broadcast on Tuesday 14 May 1940, men who for various reasons could not join the regular army volunteered to join groups which were then known as Local Defence Volunteers.
 The Government expected 150,000 men to volunteer but within 24 hours 250,000 had put down their names.
 By the end of May the number had risen to between 300,000 and 400,000 and by the end of June to just under 1½ million.
 The number peaked at 1.8 million in March 1943 and never fell below 1 million until the Home Guard was disbanded after the war.

 In practice, though, home guards would turn their hands to anything necessary to help the war effort.